maneesh29s/digital-garden-notes/Security/cypher_suite.md

 * TLS_CHACHA20_POLY1305_SHA256

 Support for many of the legacy RSA based and DH algorithms were removed.
-It looks like TLS 1.3 is pushing towards to use of [curve25519](https://en.wikipedia.org/wiki/Curve25519) based algorithms, like ECDHE and ed25519 (EdDSA).
+It looks like TLS 1.3 is pushing towards to use of **elliptical curve** based algorithms, like ECDHE and ed25519 (EdDSA).
 TLS1.3 mandates [forward secracy](forward_secracy.md) for all connections.

 Many popular sites now use [X25519](https://en.wikipedia.org/wiki/Curve25519) with AES_256_GCM as cypher suite.